TesterArmyTesterArmy

 Write tests in plain English

+Describe what to test in natural language.
 "Sign up with email, complete onboarding, add a payment method, upgrade to Pro."
 No DSL, no SDK.
-The journey description is the test.

 Natural languageNo SDKNo DSL